Wcstoimax And Wcstoumax Function In Cc++ - C++ Programming Tutorial

 wcstoimax method:

-wcstoimax is an abbreviation for "Wide Character String to Maximum Integer" .
-It transforms a wide-character string to a numerical maximum-width signed integer of type intmax_t .
-It can convert various bases (e.g., decimal, hexadecimal, octal) according to the format of the input text.
+wcstoimax stands for "Wide Character String to Maximum Integer" and is used to convert a wide-character string into a signed integer of type intmax_t with the maximum width.
+This function supports conversion of wide-character strings in different bases such as decimal, hexadecimal, and octal, based on the format of the provided input text.

 Syntax: